howardyclo/pytorch-seq2seq-example/README.md

 - Tie embeddings (decoder's input embedding and decoder's output embedding)
 - Tensorboard visualization
 - Load and save checkpoint
+- Replace unknown words by selecting the source token with the highest attention score.
+(Translation)

 ### Cons
 Comparing to the state-of-the-art seq2seq library, OpenNMT-py, there are some stuffs that aren't optimized in this codebase: